DMVis/DMVis/documentation/visualisations/ValueChart.md

 # ValueChart

-ValueChart is a visualisation that lets the user give weights to different attributes to aid in decision making, depending on how important the user thinks the attribute is.
+ValueChart is a visualisation that lets the user give weights to different attributes to aid in decision-making, depending on how important the user thinks the attribute is.
 The visualisation exists of two major components; at the top, there are `BarColumn` components (one for each numerical attribute).
 These same bars are shown at the bottom as well, except for each row entry in the dataset, there is a `SumColumn`.
 Both parts of the visualisation are scrollable, to allow for visualising large datasets in a compact window.

 # Required Attributes